Sándor Szathmári: Family background

 Szathmári was born in Gyula.
-Szathmári's grandfather was a woodworker, who gave 100 forints for the founding of a local music school.
+Szathmári's grandfather was a woodworker who gave 100 forints for the founding of a local music school.
 His father, also called Sándor, studied law.
 He was an official of the Austro-Hungarian Empire.
 He authored law books as a hobby, played the violin and painted.
-His father, the first intellectual in the family, and his ancestors spelled the family name with a "y" (Szathmáry).
+His father, the first intellectual in the family, and his ancestors spelt the family name with a "y" (Szathmáry).
 Szathmári's mother (Losonczy-Szíjjártó Margit) came from a pharmacist family in the city of Szeghalom, where she was the sole daughter of the family and lived well.
 She bore 11 children, of whom only seven grew to adulthood.

 Early life

 The family moved often.
 They lived in Gyula, Szombathely, Alsókubin, Sepsiszentgyörgy, and Lugos during Szathmári's early years.
 The young Szathmári was sickly with a weak body and a sensitive nervous system up through his fifteenth year.
 He disliked wrestling, horseplay, and boxing.
 The youth suffered almost continually from angina; he was also tormented by typhus, measles, chickenpox, whooping cough, diphtheria, and sinusitis.

 According to a fragment of an unpublished biography Hogy is volt hát? ("So how did it happen?"), his grandfather wanted to train and educate him in patriotism and nationalism, but was unsuccessful. "..my grandfather told me the anecdote in which the gypsy asked to be shown the enemy before a battle, because he wanted to make peace with them.
-At that time I thought the anecdote true, and considered the gypsys more advanced, being they were only ones able to think right.”
+At that time, I thought the anecdote true, and considered the gypsies more advanced, as they were the only ones able to think right.”

 After the death of his two older brothers, he became the eldest child (the fourth sibling died later), and often had to take care of the younger ones.
 That task quite exhausted him, and when the five-month-old little brother John died of meningitis, he went into shock.
 "The weeping suddenly weakened and finally stopped.
-After a few minutes pause I heard my father's voice: When will we bury this child?"
-For a long time after that he was unable to sleep peacefully.
+After a few minutes pause, I heard my father's voice: When will we bury this child?"
+For a long time after that, he was unable to sleep peacefully.

-While attending the first class in elementary school he finished the exercises in his mathematics text in one week, without knowing the formulas.
-He was apt, by some accounts more intelligent than his teacher, which led to his teacher giving him a failing grade to make him repeat the school year.
+While attending the first class in elementary school, he finished the exercises in his mathematics text in one week, without knowing the formulas.
+He was, by some accounts, more intelligent than his teacher, which led to his teacher giving him a failing grade to force him to repeat the school year.
 He was let through regardless.
-This conduct, which he never forgot for the rest of his life, affected him.
+This conduct, which he never forgot for the rest of his life, had a lasting impact on him.
 He referred to his perceived enemies as "muscle-fools".